Discreet Confidential Consultation (213) 374-3952

 The other area that I see is people dressed scantily, whether it's a man or a woman, and you can see their private parts or see part of their private parts, and then the issue becomes — are these people doing this intentionally?

 It's out in public.
-People can see, or is it just an accident.
+People can see, or is it just an accident?
 They had a clothes malfunction, and that's kind of what the debate centers around.
 Obviously, for the prosecutors, if they could get some photograph or video of how the person is dressed, they might show that to a jury to prove that, yes, this is an indecent exposure case.

 The person is doing that intentionally.
 They want to expose themselves to the public because they get some sexual gratification from that, and then they'd be able to mount a pretty good case for indecent exposure.

-I've been handling these indecent exposure cases all over Los Angeles, the San Fernando Valley, all of the 38 courts in LA county so that I can help you.
+I've been handling these indecent exposure cases all over Los Angeles, the San Fernando Valley, and all of the 38 courts in LA County so that I can help you.
 I know how to defend them.
 I know how to mitigate them.
+I know how to negotiate with the judge and the prosecutor and get you the best result.

-Hedding Law Firm is a top-rated criminal defense law firm located in Los Angeles County.
+Hedding Law Firm is a top-rated criminal defense law firm in Los Angeles County.
 We defend clients throughout Southern California.
 We are located at 16000 Ventura Blvd #1208 Encino, CA 91436.
 Contact our firm for a free case evaluation at (213) 542-0979.